CursosAlbertoBasalo/ancert-cleancode-1/docs/1-code/3-functions/1_3 - kata sluggish.md

 ## Specifications

-You need to implement a function that returns a string  identifier for a given object.
+You need to implement a function that returns a string identifier for a given object and use it as a file name to save the object in a json file.

 By default, the function must use the object's `name` property to generate the identifier.
 The caller can choose to use another property.
 If the object does not have the chosen property, the function must return an error.